Israeli Beetroot Salad

 This post may contain affiliate links, view our disclosure policy for details.

 This Israeli beet salad is simple to put together and is delicious.
-We add onion and cilantro and we season it with oil, vinegar, cumin, salt, and pepper.
-It’s a healthy beetroot salad that gets even better if you let it sit a little bit.
+It’s a healthy beetroot salad that gets even better if you make it ahead (but can be served right away).

 I love beets.
 I love their color, I love their shape, I love that they store so well and last forever, I love their taste, and I even love their greens (that I use to make these amazing veggie patties).